Characteristics of a Sustainable SMS Implementation

 - Rapid approach: implement SMS bureaucracy as quickly as possible, regardless of whether actual safety performance has changed at all (i.e., worry about documentation first, then focus on safety culture).

 Quantitative SMS Implementation Approach Most Common

 Most companies we work with generally take the quantitative approach.
-These organization realize the value of developing safety culture during implementation, but view reaching deadlines as the highest priority.
+These organizations realize the value of developing a safety culture during implementation but view reaching deadlines as the highest priority.
 In reality, this is a highly pragmatic approach when one considers that making changes to safety culture are:

 - Not guaranteed to return desired results; and

-- Difficult to measure in the short time as safety culture changes commonly require considerable time and effort.
+- Difficult to measure in a short time as safety culture changes commonly require considerable time and effort.

 Qualitative approaches are relatively less common, as they take longer due to the safety culture focus, but they are the most honest approach.
 Proactive aviation service providers that may not be required to implement an aviation SMS are more inclined to take this approach.
 In these cases, their timeline to demonstrate SMS compliance may not exist or the deadline may be an internal "goal."

 Rapid SMS implementation approaches are also very common.
 You will see this type of implementation with managers taking the viewpoint of "Let's fake it until we make it."
 We can easily understand management's desire to say they’ve “made it,” but there are many pitfalls in the "rapid approach," such as

 - regression in progress due to competing demands.